Carl Oglesby

-Carl Preston Oglesby Jr. (July 30, 1935 – September 13, 2011) was an American political activist, author, academic, and playwright.
+Carl Preston Oglesby Jr. (July 30, 1935 – September 13, 2011) was an American political activist, author, academic, singer-songwriter, and playwright.
 From 1965 to 1966, he served as president of the leftist student organization Students for a Democratic Society (SDS).

 After leaving SDS, Oglesby researched and wrote about post-World War II American history, in particular the assassination of John F. Kennedy, and was credited with helping to bring about the U.S. House Select Committee on Assassinations in 1976.
 He is also credited with coining the term "Global South", which he first used in a 1969 article.

 Early life

 Carl Oglesby's father was from South Carolina, and his mother from Alabama.
 They both migrated north for job opportunities.
-They met in 1934 in Akron, Ohio, where Carl's father had found work at a Firestone tire plant.
+They met in 1934 in Akron, Ohio, where Carl's father had found work, first at a Firestone tire plant and then later at Goodyear.

 Carl graduated from Revere High School in suburban Akron, winning a prize in his final year for a speech in favor of America's Cold War stance.
-He then enrolled at Kent State University.
+He enrolled at Kent State University.
 While there, he met and married Beth Rimanoczy, a graduate student in the English department.
-They would eventually have three children (Aron, Shay, and Caleb).
+They would eventually have three children (Aron, Caleb, and Shay).
 After three years at Kent State, Oglesby dropped out and moved to the Bohemian neighborhood of Greenwich Village to pursue a New York stage career as an actor and playwright.
 Following an unsuccessful year in New York, he returned to Akron to become a copy editor for Goodyear.
 He meanwhile continued his creative endeavors.
 Influenced by Britain's "angry young men" literary movement, he wrote three plays, including "a well-received work on the Hatfield-McCoy feud", as well as an unfinished novel.

 In 1958, Oglesby and his young family moved to Ann Arbor, Michigan after he obtained a technical writing position at Bendix Corporation, a defense contractor.
 He ascended to the directorship of the company's technical writing division while also completing his undergraduate degree as a part-time student at the University of Michigan (where he cultivated friends such as Donald Hall and Frithjof Bergmann) in 1962.
 In that same year, his play The Peacemaker was produced in Ann Arbor and Boston.
 In his 2008 autobiography Ravens in the Storm, Oglesby chronicles a fateful day in late 1963 when he was working at his desk at Bendix Corporation, and a co-worker told him the news from Dallas that President Kennedy had been shot.
 The JFK assassination would later occupy more than two decades of Oglesby's life.